 ABOUT

 Cities in the Global South face pressing climate related health challenges.
-Climate change adds an additional layer of vulnerability to settlements with attributes of tenure insecurity, a fragile built environment, inadequate infrastructure and services, inequitable access to health systems and socio-economic exclusion.
+Our work argues that these challenges need emplacement, i.e. to be rooted not just in cities per se but particular neighbourhoods and communities that are at the forefront of climate and health risks.
+In these vulnerable settlements, as we call them, climate change adds an additional layer of vulnerability to already existing tenure insecurity, a fragile built environment, inadequate infrastructure and services, inequitable access to health systems and socio-economic exclusion.

 Vulnerable settlements are on the frontline of climate change and are already experiencing associated health problems.
 Not only are the data on the impacts of climate on health in vulnerable settlements poorly understood, these settlements are also distanced from decision makers.
-Further, in many contexts, the narrative and response to climate hazards reproduces inequalities using the language of climate action.
+Further, in many contexts, the narrative and response to climate hazards reproduces inequalities using the language of climate action when it does not equally centre other vulnerabilities that mark the settlement and people’s lives within it.

-How can climate impacts on health be spatialised in the Global South, to build pathways from climate hazards to health outcomes?
+How can climate impacts on health be spatialised in the urban Global South?
+What does it mean to emplace them in particular cities and settlements?

-How do residents of vulnerable settlements in cities of India, Kenya, Sierra Leone and South Africa perceive, experience, and respond to climate impacts on urban health?
+How do residents of vulnerable settlements respond to climate impacts on their health?

 Comparative research across the Global South